 Current UConn Students

-If your application is denied, and you have additional questions, you are welcome to contact the Undergraduate office directly to inquire.
-Admission into any SoE program is competitive.
-Currently admission to Mechanical Engineering and Biomedical Engineering is the most competitive of our majors.
+If your application is denied — and you have additional questions — you are welcome to contact the Undergraduate Office directly to inquire.
+Admission into any CoE program is competitive.
+Space constrained majors (Mechanical Engineering, Computer Science, Computer Science and Engineering, Computer Engineering and Biomedical Engineering) are most competitive for admission.
 Decisions are based on GPA and engineering-related coursework, and you will be evaluated against all of the other students who applied to the same major during the same review period as your submission.

-(The following varies by semester and are not a guarantee of admission.
-You are encouraged to apply if you meet the above stated minimums.)
+Keep in mind that some majors are more competitive for admission compared to other majors.
+The following varies by semester and are not a guarantee of admission.
+The below information is a reflection of last semester's review decisions.
+You are encouraged to apply if you meet the above stated minimums.